joaobuibergen/numerical-modeling-book/NumericalSchemes/TVD.md

+(scheme:tvd)=
 # Total Variation Diminishing Schemes

 ## TVD (Total Variation Diminishing) Schemes

 TVD (Total Variation Diminishing) schemes are a class of numerical methods used for solving partial differential equations (PDEs) when strong gradients, shocks or discontinuities are present in the solution.
 The ability to preserve strong gradients in the numerical solution is especially important in the context of frontal advection.

-Higher-order methods, such as the leapfrog scheme (LINK!), are capable of retaining strong gradients in the solution but are prone to spurious oscillations or under/overshoots in the solution that create new (unphysical) extrema.
-The upwind scheme (LINK!) does not create new extrema (is monotone), but it is only first-order accurate and diffusive, which causes strong gradients to be smeared out.
+Higher-order methods, such as the {ref}`leapfrog scheme <scheme:leapfrog>`, are capable of retaining strong gradients in the solution but are prone to spurious oscillations or under/overshoots in the solution that create new (unphysical) extrema.
+The {ref}`upwind scheme <scheme:upwind>` does not create new extrema (is monotone), but it is only first-order accurate and diffusive, which causes strong gradients to be smeared out.

 Godunov's theorem (REF) states that any linear monotone scheme can be at most first order accurate, so we cannot find a higher-order linear scheme that is also monotone.
 This implies that we must forego monotonicity if we want to preserve strong gradients in the numerical solution, when considering linear schemes.
 On the other hand, if we allow some degree of nonlinearity, we may have both monotonicity and the preservation of strong gradients.